[Guide] What Is The Difference Between Espresso And Nespresso

 Espresso: The brewing process for espresso involves forcing hot water through finely ground coffee beans under high pressure.
 Traditional espresso machines use a pump-driven system to create the necessary pressure, typically around 9 bars (atmospheres) of pressure.
 The water is heated to temperatures between 195°F (90°C) and 205°F (96°C), and the extraction process usually takes around 25-30 seconds.

-See also [Guide] How To Make Espresso In Nespresso Machine
+See also [Guide] How To Make A Caramel Macchiato With Nespresso

 The finely ground coffee is tightly packed into a portafilter, which is then attached to the machine.
 The pressurized water is forced through the coffee grounds, extracting the flavors and oils, and producing a small, concentrated shot of espresso.
 The resulting espresso shot is typically 1-2 ounces in volume and has a strong, robust flavor.